 To make your planning easier, we’ve put together a downloadable workbook that walks you step by step through building a great GivingTuesday campaign.
-Work through it as you watch the walk-through below.

 So, where do you begin when everything feels uncertain and we’re rethinking how we do, well, everything?